laravel-enso/menus/README.md

   - `link`: is the link that's going to be accessed when clicking on the menu
   - `has_children`: is a flag telling us if a menu element has children and is used when rendering the menu
 - for the menu changes to take effect, a page refresh or a re-login is needed

+### Usage Notes

+Please note that because we want to keep the compiled size down, throughout the enso ecosistem, icons are imported selectively.

+What this means for the menu editor, is that when adding/changing a menu, you should also make sure you import the required icons.
+The proper place to include the new icons is:

+`assest/js/pages/layout/sidebar/icons/app.js`

 ### Publishes

 - `php artisan vendor:publish --tag=menus-assets` - the VueJS pages and components